Generalized Eshelby's inclusion and inhomogeneity problems for transient heat transfer

-The period of the sinusoidal load is $20$ s, and the verification case shows the comparison within the first $6$ s.
-Convergence tests on time steps are conducted on FEM and EIM, and the maximum time intervals are $0.03$ s and $0.05$ s for FEM and EIM, respectively. (a) For FEM, $189, 758$ nodes and $120, 216$ 10-node tetrahedral elements, and $243$ time steps are used, which takes $952$ s; (b) For EIM, the boundary integral equation requires $1,000$ 4-node quadrilateral boundary elements and $1,002$ boundary nodes, and $120$ time steps are applied, which takes $73.2$s, $<8\%$ of the FEM case.
+The sinusoidal load has a period of 20 s, and the verification case compares results within the first half period (10 s).
+To ensure a fair comparison in computational time between FEM and EIM, both the FEM (ANSYS) and EIM utilizes the same time interval of 0.05 s (200 time steps).
+It should be noted the current time discretization leads to some fluctuations around the inhomogeneity for FEM, while the EIM maintain smoother solutions. (a) For FEM, when $a = 0.06, 0.12$ m, it employs $229, 240$, $201, 738$ nodes and $164,795$, $144, 429$ 10-node tetrahedral elements, respectively.
+And two cases takes $491$, $439$ s, respectively. (b) For EIM, the boundary integral equation requires $1,000$ 4-node quadrilateral boundary elements and $1,002$ boundary nodes, and the uniform, linear, and quadratic takes $109, 116, 145$s, respectively.
+Keep in mind that the time consumption of EIM is longer than the spherical case study (73 s), because it requires numerical inverse transform procedures, as the spheroidal inclusion does not have explicit time Eshelby's tensors in the temporal-spatial space.

-Fig. \ref{fig:6} plots the verification and comparison of temperature along the vertical center line ($x_3 \in [0.5, 1.5]$ m).
+Fig. \ref{fig:a06} plots the verification and comparison of temperature and heat flux along the vertical center line ($x_3 \in [0.5, 1.5]$ m), when the third semi-axis of the spheroid is 0.06 m.
 Because the top surface exhibits higher temperature, the undisturbed temperature gradually decreases from the top to the bottom, which leads to nonzero temperature gradients.
 As indicated in Eqs. (\ref{eq:equiv_ETG}) and (\ref{eq:equiv_EHS}), the nonzero temperature gradient causes ETG and linearly distributed EHS.
 In such a case, the uniform assumption on EHS can seldom provide accurate predictions.